printeers/trek/README.md

 ```

 _Note that the embedded migra is [built using a patched schemainspect library](internal/embedded/migra/build-migra.Dockerfile), which is [awaiting upstream merge](https://github.com/djrobstep/schemainspect/pull/67)._

+_Note also that we should probably migrate from migra to [results](https://github.com/djrobstep/results)._

 ## MacOS / Windows